swapnil-ahlawat/2048_Game_Compiler/README.md

 # 2048 Game Compiler
 The project has been done as an assignment of Compiler Construction course.

-## Commands to run the engine
+## Commands to run the game
-To run the game engine, write the following commands in terminal:
+To run the game, write the following commands in terminal:
-1. >> make
+> make

-2. >>./game
+> ./game

+On running the game , it will ask you to choose the interpretation for subtract that you want to follow throughout the game.
+You can choose A or B depending on your preference.

 ## Folder contents:
 1. game.l: flex scanner